TIBCOSoftware/snappydata/docs/aqp.md

 ```

 #####Example 4:#####
-In the below example, the QCS should ideally consist of three fields as described below.
-The general guideline for selecting QCS is "group by columns" followed by any filter condition columns .
+If you want a higher assurance of accurate answers for your query, match the QCS to "group by columns" followed by any filter condition columns.
+Here is a sample using multiple columns.

 ```
 Sample Tablecreate sample table nyctaxi_hourly_sample on nyctaxi options (buckets '7', qcs 'hack_license, year(pickup_datetime), month(pickup_datetime)', fraction '0.01', strataReservoirSize '50') AS (select *, hour(pickupdatetime) as hourOfDay from nyctaxi);